 Built with a rounded hunk of metal, they resemble a soup-scooper with a hook embedded in the bend or a treble hook hanging off the end.
-Like plugs, spoons are another saltwater staple that have been catching fish forever and continue to be productive.
+Like plugs, spoons are another saltwater staple that has been catching fish forever and continue to be productive.

 Their wobbling retrieve creates the flashy profile of a baitfish and is deadly to redfish and speckled trout in certain situations.
 The silver ones are most effective for Trout in the surf and Redfish prefer the gold ones in the bays.

 Many are made with built-in weed guards which come in handy when fishing the grassy flats that redfish prefer.
-These aren’t necessary for surf run trout or in the deeper sections of the bay so there are more offerings of the silver variety with a trailing treble hook.
+These aren’t necessary for surf-run trout or in the deeper sections of the bay so there are more offerings of the silver variety with a trailing treble hook.

 Some sport a pinch of bucktail, feathers, or a plastic trailer off the back end which adds a little color to the tail.
-It looks good in the water but doesn't make a huge difference as the basic action and profile have always been successful.
+It looks good in the water but doesn't make a huge difference as the basic action and profile has always been successful.